sbenzo99/fss_se_assigment_g10/Readme.md

 We used AI to clarify how to

-- create and activate a Python three point twelve virtual environment
+- create and activate a Python 3.12 virtual environment
 - generate a `requirements.txt` file from the installed packages
 - check installed package versions
 - update the local clone of the `transformers` repository to the required release tag

 Example prompts

-- How do I create and activate a Python three point twelve virtual environment and export a requirements file
+- How do I create and activate a Python 3.12 virtual environment and export a requirements file
 - How can I checkout a specific release tag in a local clone of Hugging Face Transformers

 ### Understanding APIs and complexity metrics